Xylocopa virginica texana

 Life Cycle

 Females excavate tunnels in wood, creating a nearly perfectly round entrance hole approximately 6 mm in diameter.
 After penetrating about 13 mm, the tunnel turns parallel to the wood grain, extending 30 cm or more with branching secondary galleries possible.
-Each tunnel contains up to 13 individual constructed sequentially from the far end. are provisioned with —a mixture of pollen, nectar, and glandular secretions—before an is deposited. develop through spring and summer, with those in cells completing development first.
+Each tunnel contains up to 13 individual constructed sequentially from the far end.
+Cells are provisioned with —a mixture of pollen, nectar, and glandular secretions—before an is deposited.
+Larvae develop through spring and summer, with those in cells completing development first.
 New emerge in late summer, forage until autumn, then overwinter in natal galleries.

 Behavior

 Males exhibit strong territoriality, defending wooden nesting sites against rival males and other intruders including humans.
 Territorial defense involves aerial combat with swooping, grappling, and biting that may result in combatants tumbling to the ground.
-Males lack and cannot .
+Males lack stingers and cannot sting.
 Females are equipped to sting but rarely do so.
 Both sexes return to galleries overnight during active seasons and remain in galleries through winter.

 Ecological Role